dchicchon/GitTrack/README.md

 #### General
 - Users can view the graph in different time filters (weekly, monthly, yearly)

-- Users can change their account settings
+- Users can change their account settings such as password and email to use

+-

 ## Done